nafarlee/thoughtfuck/README.md

 # thoughtfuck

-A brainfuck REPL written in Rust.
+A brainfuck Interpreter/REPL written in Rust.